 While the EIA projects a slow decline in imports, several analysts are even more optimistic about U.S. production gains, largely from fracking and offshore output in the Gulf of Mexico.

-Citigroup Inc. (C) projects the nation will produce 14.1 million barrels a day of oil and natural-gas liquids by 2020, up from this year’s daily rate of 8.6 million barrels and an increase of almost 90 percent from 2010.
+Citigroup Inc. (C:US) projects the nation will produce 14.1 million barrels a day of oil and natural-gas liquids by 2020, up from this year’s daily rate of 8.6 million barrels and an increase of almost 90 percent from 2010.

 Daniel Ahn, Citigroup’s chief commodities analyst, said the energy boom can act as a minor industrial revolution that could create as many 3.6 million jobs in oil and gas companies and associated industries.